michuW93/microsoft_azure_fundamentals/README.md

 * cool tier - for storing infrequently accessed data so <b>lowest storage cost, highest data access cost</b>
 * archive tier - for data which you rarely access <b>lowest storage cost</b>

+# Data migration options

+Azure database migration service (DMS) it's managed service to migrate database data to Azure data platforms:
+* on premises databases
+* azure databases
+* amazon web services

+There are two possibilities for migration: <b>offline and online</b>.
+In offline migration database is down when migration start, in online migration timedown is limited to cutover.

+Usually migration is:
+* create target database in Azure
+* assess source database for compability (just to check if there are no compatibility issuess, there is a tool called <b>database migration assistent</b> which you can download and run against your database)
+* create instance of Azure DMS
+* configure source and target databases
+* migrate data
+* switchover production application

 # Example questions
 1. When Azure machine is stopped you still pay storage costs associated to this virtual machine?
 Yes, you still have to pay for storage but you don't pay for stopped virtual machine.
 2. Platform as a service allow you to control operating system?
 No, you don't control system in PaaS, you control application.
 You don't have access to operating system or virtual machine in PaaS.
+3. In SaaS you are responsible for installing the SaaS solution.
+No, you are responsible only for configuring the SaaS solution.
+Provider cares about infrastructure, you just pay for renting application and users can connect to Web App with a web browser.